 The Technical Realization of the Service Based Architecture and the Principles and Guidelines for Services Definition of the 5G System are specified in 3GPP TS 29.500 [5] and 3GPP TS 29.501 [6].

 The UE Policy Control Service is provided by the Policy Control Function (PCF).
-This service provides UE policies.
+This service provides UE policies and N5 PC5 policy.